-Reverend Monsignor Thomas C. Brady, P.A., Ph.D.
+Magh.
+Themsel Braker Reverend Monsignor Thomas C. Brady, P.A., Ph.D.

 Vicar General

-"Lord Jesus Christ, by your own three days in the teach, you hallowed the graves of all who believe in you and so mode the grave a sign of hope that promises resurreedian even as it claims our mortal bodies."
+"Lord Jesus Christ, by your own three days in the tomb, you hallowed the graves of all who believe in you and so made the grave a sign of hope that promises resurrection even us it claims our mortal bodies."